gruposantander/digital-trust-docs/docs/quick_development_guide.md

 ## Annex 1: Using Assertion Claims
 {% include_relative assertion_claims.md %}
+If you want to build some assertions in the sandbox, check [Claims Dictionary](./claims) for a list of available topics.

 ## Annex 2: Integration from Native Apps
 {% include_relative native_apps.md %}